Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

   * inplace update of JSON document.

-- JSON column can not have non-NULL DEFAULT value.
+- JSON column can be assigned a default value only if the value is written as an expression, even if the expression value is a literal.

 - index.
 JSON column can not be indexed directly.
 You can create an index on a generated column that extracts a scalar value from the JSON column.